-Canadian Mundoro have high expectations from its Serbia gold mining investments19.
-November 2012. / Mining
+Canadian Mundoro have high expectations from its Serbia gold mining investments, Mining

 Alstom is present in Serbia for more than 40 years, primarily operating in power plants and power generation sector.
 However Alstom offers turbines to wind developers in Serbia and will partner with Edison on new thermal power plant Kolubara B, says Miodrag Jelisavcic Alstom Serbia director.